 Analyzing Characterization and Motivation in The Crucible

-The Crucible, Arthur Miller’s 1953 play, is a powerful allegory that breaks down the themes of mass hysteria, moral corruption, and the dangers of unchecked power.
+The Crucible, Arthur Miller’s 1953 play, is a powerful allegory that walks through the themes of mass hysteria, moral corruption, and the dangers of unchecked power.
 Through its vivid portrayal of the Salem witch trials of 1692, the play offers a lens through which we can examine the complex interplay between characterization and motivation.
 This article will dissect how Miller crafts his characters and what drives them, providing a deeper understanding of the play’s enduring relevance.

 Introduction